Jassir75/Correlation_Regression/README.md

-DATE:26-10-2024
-EXPNO: 03
-NAME : R RAIHAAN AHMED
-REF NO: 24010543

-# EXP 3: Correlation and regression for data analysis
+# Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line